Our graduates go on to work in a huge range of creative fields. Explore student and graduate career stories and find out how you can:

 What job can I get with a creative degree?

 The type of career you can get with a creative degree will depend on the course you study, your interests and how you decide to apply the skills you’ve learned.
-Creative courses often produce graduates with a diverse and transferable skillset, leading to roles in a range of fields.
+Creative courses often produce graduates with a transferable skillset, leading to roles in a range of fields.
 Check the 'Careers' section on each course for more information.

 Get inspired by our student and graduate stories below or explore other alumni stories.